LovelaceAcademy/nix-templates/README.md

 It depends on the template:

-- haskell-nix: you'll need at least 8GB RAM and 10GB HDD
+- haskell-nix, purs-nix: you'll need at least 8GB RAM and 10GB HDD
-- plutus: you'll need at least 16GB RAM (for HDD) or 12GB RAM (for SSD).
+- plutus, ctl: you'll need at least 16GB RAM (for HDD) or 12GB RAM (for SSD).
 At least 20GB of available space.

 ### Why it take soo long to build?